ten-protocol/go-ten/design/Events_design.md

   how much or to whom.

 - Events included in transaction receipts should be filtered to only include events which are visible to the transaction submitter.

-### Prerequisites

-An event `E1` is emitted after executing transaction `TX1` with a from address `A1`.
-`E1` is formed of multiple topics, 2 of which are addresses (`A2` and `A3`), and there are some other random values.

-An event `E2` is emitted by a transaction `TX2` from an address `A4`.
-`E2` is formed of multiple topics, none of which are addresses.

-User `U1`- owner of `A1` subscribes to all events.

 ### Implementation

+TODO - Build out these sections

+#### Obscuro encrypted RPC client

+TODO

+#### Obscuro host

+The "Obscuro Host" is responsible in setting up the subscriptions and dispatching the events it receives from the enclave.

+#### Obscuro enclave

 1. The Obscuro `Subscription` call, and the `Event query` call must take a list of signed owning accounts.
 Each account must be signed with the latest viewing key (to prevent someone from asking random events, just to leak info).
 The call will fail if there are no viewing keys for all those accounts.

    Note: This is possible because the subscription call is implemented on Obscuro, and made by the wallet_extension, so it doesn't have to be compatible with Ethereum.
 For our RPC client it will be an authenticated subscription.

-2. The "Obscuro Host" is responsible in setting up the subscriptions and dispatching the events it receives from the enclave.

-3. Upon ingesting a rollup included in a block, the enclave runs all the usual filtering logic on each emitted event, and determines if there is any subscription that requested it.
+2. Upon ingesting a rollup included in a block, the enclave runs all the usual filtering logic on each emitted event, and determines if there is any subscription that requested it.

-4. Then, there is an extra step (inside the enclave as well) to determine whether the event is relevant for any account which is authenticated for that subscription.
+3. Then, there is an extra step (inside the enclave as well) to determine whether the event is relevant for any account which is authenticated for that subscription.

-5. The last step is to encrypt the event with the authenticated viewing key and stream it from the host and then sent to the wallet extension, where it is decrypted, and streamed further to the App.
+4. The last step is to encrypt the event with the authenticated viewing key and stream it from the host and then sent to the wallet extension, where it is decrypted, and streamed further to the App.

+#### Wallet extension

+TODO

-## Security and usability of the proposed design
+### Security and usability of the proposed design

 App developers will be able to use the existing libraries unchanged, as long as they connect through a wallet extension with registered viewing keys.